 Pitbull Boxer mixes can have varying personalities and traits, depending on the heritage that they were bred from.
 In most circumstances though, you’ll get the loyalty of the American pitbull terrier with the friendliness of the boxer.

 Before opting for a mix like this, it can be useful to understand a bit more about the possible traits that this dog could have.
+Different Pitbull mixes have different traits, and this mixed breed pup is no different.

 Understanding the Term ‘Pitbull’